 Appearance – What does the source of information look like?

-Reason – Why does the information exist in the first place?
+Reason (for creation) – Why was the information published in the first place?

 RADAR is not a yes/no test, or a be-all and end-all guide.
 Use RADAR to consider the relative quality of information as you are searching.